eldoy/mongocore/README.md

 # Ruby on Rails installation
 rails new your_app_name --skip-active-record

-# In application.rb and the Gemfile, make sure to comment out active_model and active_record, they are not needed.
+# In application.rb and the Gemfile, comment out active_model and active_record.

 # Logging options
 Mongo::Logger.logger.level = ::Logger::INFO